 To make the results more robust, the analysis pursues a portfolio of technologies within a framework of cost minimisation.
 This offers a hedge against the real risks associated with the pathways: if one technology or fuel fails to fulfil its expected potential, it can more easily be compensated by another if its share in the overall energy mix is low.
-The tendency of the energy system to comprise a portfolio of technologies becomes more pronounced as carbon emissions are reduced, since the technology options for emissions reductions and their potentials typically depend on the local conditions in a country.
-At the same time, uncertainties may become larger, depending on the technologies’ maturity levels and the risks of not reaching expected technological development targets.
+The tendency of the energy system to comprise a portfolio of technologies becomes more pronounced as carbon emissions are reduced, since the technology options for emissions reductions and their potential typically depend on the local conditions in a country.
+At the same time, uncertainties may become larger, depending on the technologies’ level of maturity and the risk of not reaching expected technological development targets.

-Figure A.1 Structure of the ETP Model
+Figure A.1 - Structure of the ETP model

 Key point: The ETP model enables a technology-rich, bottom-up analysis of the global energy system.